-Mountain Partners I Acquisition Corp.
+Mountain & Co.
+I Acquisition Corp.
 Announces Pricing of $200 Million Initial Public Offering

 This press release contains statements that constitute "forward-looking statements," including with respect to the proposed initial public offering and the Company's plans with respect to the target industry for a potential business combination.
 No assurance can be given that the offering discussed above will be completed on the terms described, or at all, or that the Company will ultimately complete a business combination transaction.
 Forward-looking statements are subject to numerous conditions, many of which are beyond the control of the Company, including those set forth in the Risk Factors section of the Company's registration statement and preliminary prospectus for the Company's offering filed with the U.S. Securities and Exchange Commission (the "SEC").
 Copies of these documents are available on the SEC's website, at www.sec.gov.
 The Company undertakes no obligation to update these statements for revisions or changes after the date of this release, except as required by law.

-SOURCE Mountain Partners I Acquisition Corp.
+SOURCE Mountain & Co.
+I Acquisition Corp.

 Share this article